TooKennySupreme/aura-asic/README.md

 This project originated from the works of Jasinlee, and his universal PCB for most current and upcoming ASIC designs.

+To see where this project started of from, please follow this link:- [Roots](https://litecointalk.org/index.php?topic=12567.0)

+If you are waiting for the release of a scyrpt ASIC, follow Jasinlee's project on [Litecointalk.org](https://litecointalk.org/index.php?topic=2702.0)

 ### To do list:
   - Convert board from Kicad to Altium
   - Convert board from Kicad to Eagle